 Back in town, kick back and savor the pleasures of local Little Rock beverages.
 Tap into the Rock Town Distillery for their popular tours and tastings.
 At day’s end, relax and take in River Lights in the Rock, the nightly lighting of the city’s bridges.

 Want to get away from the bustle and bright lights?
 Head to Hatchie National Wildlife Refuge, less than an hour northeast of Memphis.
 Stretching along the scenic Hatchie River, its wild swamplands and dense vegetation make it an ideal habitat for migratory birds and aquatic species—and a perfect Memphis day trip for wildlife enthusiasts.

 This unspoiled territory has a mystique all its own.
-Take to the water and you’ll see tall trees rising above still, murky waters.
+Take to the water, and you’ll see tall trees rising above the still, murky waters.
 Largely untouched by human activity, this intriguing destination offers a unique glimpse into what untamed Mississippi looked like before European settlement in the early 19th century.